ryo33/query-flow/README.md

   - A version number that changes when the computation result changes
   - Lists of dependencies and dependents
   - An invalidation state tracking when recomputation is needed
+  - An invalidation revision counter for tracking multiple invalidation states

 - **Pointer**: A reference to a specific version of a computation, consisting of:
   - A query ID to identify the computation